 Coronavirus and our mental wellbeing

 This is an anxious time for everybody.
 You may have many worries about what you should be doing right now or what the future will hold.
-Coping with uncertainty is difficult and it is important to find practical ways to protect our physical health and support our mental wellbeing.
+It is important you find practical ways to protect your physical health and support your mental wellbeing.

 Taking control of how we look after ourselves and others can have a powerful impact on our mental health.